-Involvement of Children: Currently the prefects form the Worship Committee and meet with the HT on a weekly basis to discuss music choices and evaluate worship delivered.
-They also meet up on a termly basis to plan the themes and linked stories guided by HT and Clergy/linked governors.
+Involvement of Children: The Worship Committee are a group of volunteers who meet with the HT on a weekly basis to discuss music choices and evaluate worship delivered.
+They also meet up on a termly basis to plan the themes and linked stories guided by HT and Clergy/ linked governors.
 Daily, they set up the hall and seating, as well as the reflection table and ICT needs.
 They lead in greetings, prayers, ICT throughout and the sending at the end of reflection.
-The group are positioned throughout the school on entry to worship to welcome the rest of the school and offer the Peace of the Lord, giving a sense of belonging and inclusivity to all.
+They also plan and deliver their own worship at least once every half term The group are positioned throughout the school on entry to worship to welcome the rest of the school and offer the Peace of the Lord, giving a sense of belonging and inclusivity to all.
 All pupils and staff are invited to write prayers and reflections to share in worship and regularly nominate others for acts of kindness and compassion.

-Pupils and staff are also given opportunities to reflect throughout the day/week/half term, on content of worship and share thoughts, ideas, comments on our 'Reflection Board' that can be found outside the hall.
+Pupils and staff are also given opportunities to reflect throughout the day/ week/half term, on content of worship and share thoughts, ideas, comments on our 'Reflection Board' that can be found outside the hall.